nuxt/image/docs/content/en/nuxt-image.md

 ## `legacy`

 Using `nuxt-image` you should provider `width` and `height` for the component.
 These values are used to optimize image size and prevent [Cumulative Layout Shift](https://web.dev/cls/).
-But there are situation that we don't want to specify with and height for image.
-In this situations you can use `legacy` prop.
+But there are situations that we don't want to specify width and height for image.
+In these situations you can use `legacy` prop.

 Legacy mode is just and `<img>` tag with `srcsets`, no fixed size and no lazy loading.